omnissa-archive/vidm-saml-toolkit/README.md

 ## Overview

-vIDM (VMware Identity Manager) Integration Toolkit is a simple Java SDK (software development kit) for web developers who want to integrate vIDM with their web services, with either SAML or OAuth protocol.
+vIDM (Omnissa Identity Manager) Integration Toolkit is a simple Java SDK (software development kit) for web developers who want to integrate vIDM with their web services, with either SAML or OAuth protocol.